139 Thicket St, Weymouth, MA 02190, USA

 Features

-The Great Pond Trail connects the Richard E Gifford Playground (aka Gifford Park) with Negus Park, and extends along the edge of the town’s public water supply.
+The Great Pond Trail connects Gifford Playground (aka Gifford Park) with Negus Park, and extends along the edge of the town’s public water supply.
 To protect the quality of the drinking water, fishing, boating and swimming are prohibited here, as are dogs.
 Look for some large glacial erratic boulders at the property’s center, and don’t miss the views of the pond itself!

 Trail Description

-Look for the trailhead at the rear of Gifford Park.
+Look for the trailhead at the rear of Gifford Playground.
 It heads into the woods and across some wetlands, with two boardwalks traversing the damper areas.
 There are options here — some trails stay close to the pond, and others extend through the woods, closer to the residential areas bordering the property.
 You can walk just over a mile to Negus Park, and then perhaps choose different trail options on your return trip.
 The trail is wide and flat at times, and more rugged at others, but generally clear and easy to follow.
 It is blazed in yellow.

 Habitats and Wildlife

 Great Pond provides drinking water for the Town of Weymouth.
 It is part of the Weymouth Back River watershed, with its waters flowing northeast toward Whitman’s Pond and the Weymouth Back River.
-The woods here are primarily beech and pine, with some oak, maple, hemlock, yellow birch, and holly.

 Historic Site: No